ankane/ahoy_email/README.md

 track url_options: {host: "mydomain.com"}
 ```

-By default, unsubscribe links are excluded from tracking.
+By default, unsubscribe links are excluded from click tracking.
 To change this, use:

 ```ruby
 track unsubscribe_links: true